folkchain/bilbot-baggins/README.md

 *"In a server in the cloud, there lived a bot..."*

 Convert your TXT and PDF files into high-quality MP3 audiobooks using AI voices.
-Named after the most famous hobbit who went on unexpected journeys, BilBot helps your documents embark on their own adventure—from static text to spoken word.

 ## ✨ Features